ADVANCED NURSING FOOT CARE

 - Dry your feet well, especially between the toes.
 Use a soft towel and pat gently; don’t rub.

-- Keep the skin of your feet smooth by applying a cream or lanolin lotion, especially on the heels.
-If the skin is cracked, talk to your doctor about how to treat it.
+- Keep the skin of your feet smooth by applying a lotion, especially on the heels.
+If the skin is cracked, contact House Calls Health & Wellness to see your LPN Foot Care Nurse.

 - Check your feet every day.
 You may need a mirror to look at the bottoms of your feet.
 Call your doctor if you have redness, swelling, pain that doesn’t go away, numbness or tingling in any part of your foot.

-- Don’t treat calluses, corns or bunions without talking to your doctor first.
+- Don’t treat calluses, corns or bunions without talking to your Foot Care Nurse or doctor first.

 - Don’t let your feet get too hot or too cold.